-- establish a process to ensure that applicants who were allocated low-income housing credits demonstrate "good faith efforts" to obtain investment commitments for credits elsewhere; - (2) perform asset management functions to ensure subawardee compliance with Section 42 of the IRC and the long-term viability of projects; and - (3) recapture funds in the event of subawardees' noncompliance payable to Treasury.
+- (2) perform asset management functions to ensure subawardee compliance with Section 42 of the IRC and the long-term viability of projects;7 and - (3) recapture funds in the event of subawardees' noncompliance payable to Treasury.

 As part of its overall administration of Treasury's 1602 Program, the Office of the Fiscal Assistant Secretary (OFAS) developed the "Grantee Terms and Conditions" to identify the eligibility and compliance requirements set forth in both Section 42 of the IRC and Section 1602 of the Recovery Act.
 State housing credit agencies and subawards funded by them are subject to these terms and conditions for the 15-year compliance period.
-Among the requirements, State housing credit agencies must provide financial status and project performance reports guarterly and other applicable reports to ensure their compliance with the terms and conditions of their 1602 Program awards.
+Among the requirements, State housing credit agencies must provide financial status and project performance reports quarterly and other applicable reports to ensure compliance with the terms and conditions of their 1602 Program awards.
 In its post subaward reporting guidance, OFAS required that State housing credit agencies certify annually that (1) the amount of Section 1602 funds subawarded to a project was equal to or less than 85 percent of the project's eligible basis; and (2) funded projects remain qualified throughout the 15-year compliance period.
+Appendix 2 provides the detail contained in OFAS' "Grantee Terms and Conditions."